 The River Club is situated in a peaceful and tranquil setting away from the crowds.
 It is an Edwardian-style house and has manicured lawns on the banks of the swift-flowing Zambezi River where hippo and crocodile float provide a pleasing mix of Africa and Europe.

-The lodge comprises just 10 split-level thatched cottages equipped with ceiling fans and en-suite bathrooms.
-The luxurious rooms are all completely open-fronted, giving guests the best possible views of the Zambezi.
+The lodge comprises just 10 split-level thatched cottages equipped with ceiling fans, air conditioning and en-suite bathrooms.
+The luxurious rooms are all completely glass-fronted, giving guests the best possible views of the Zambezi.
 The colonial style main building houses the dining room, and the drawing room has a fascinating library, which focuses on the history of southern Africa.
-The newly opened Princes Mary Suite is a two bedroom house with private plunge pool, lounge and dining area.
+The newly opened Princes Mary Suite is a two-bedroom house with private plunge pool, lounge and dining area.
 The house has been designed to be beautifully light and airy and is found at the highest point of the property with some of the best views of the river.
 There is also a wonderful infinity-edge swimming pool, with spectacular views over the Zambezi, where elephant and hippo are regularly seen on the river bank.
 Guests can spend the days relaxing at the lodge or enjoying the numerous activities on offer.
 Livingstone is rich in history and certainly worth exploring.
 It dates back to 1905 when the famous Victoria Falls bridge, spanning the Zambezi River, was completed in April of that year.
 Many of the town amenities date back to the early 1900s, including the recently renovated 18-hole golf course (1908), the country's first synagogue (1928) and later on its Museum (1953) where many of David Livingstone's personal possessions are on display today.
 Also on offer is a variety of adrenaline-loaded activities including white water rafting, bungee jumping, abseiling, and helicopter flights over the Falls.

 The Zambezi River offers ample fishing opportunities.
 Tiger fishing is an unforgettable challenge for keen fishermen, particularly during the warmer months.
 There are several varieties of bream (Tilapia) that are also a good catch.
-For the more sporting, try catching them on fly!
+For the more sporting, try catching them on fly.